CLT for the capacity of the range of stable random walks: Introduction

 \subsection{Literature overview and related results}

 The study on the range process $\{\calR_n\}_{n\ge0}$ of a $\ZZ^d$-valued random walk $\{S_n\}_{n\ge0}$ has a long history.
 A pioneering work is due to Dvoretzky and Erd\"{o}s \cite{Dvoretzky} where they obtained a law of large numbers for $\{\#\calR_n\}_{n\ge0}$ when $\{S_n\}_{n\ge0}$ is the simple random walk and $d\ge2$.
 Here, $\#\calR_n$ denotes the cardinality of $\calR_n$.
 The result was later extended by Spitzer \cite{Spitzer} for an arbitrary random walk in $d\ge1$.
 Central limit theorem for $\{\#\calR_n\}_{n\ge0}$ was obtained by Jain and Orey \cite{Jain-Orey} when $\{S_n\}_{n\ge0}$ is strongly transient.
-Le Gall and Rosen \cite{LeGall-Rosen} were the first who considered the strong law of large numbers and the central limit theorem for $\{\#\calR_n\}_{n\ge0}$ in the case when $\{S_n\}_{n\ge0}$ is a stable aperiodic random walk, that is, it satisfies (\textbf{A1}) and (\textbf{A3}).
+Le Gall and Rosen \cite{LeGall-Rosen} were the first who considered the strong law of large numbers and the central limit theorem for $\{\#\calR_n\}_{n\ge0}$ in the case when $\{S_n\}_{n\ge0}$ is a stable aperiodic random walk, that is, when it satisfies (\textbf{A1}) and (\textbf{A3}).
 On the other hand, the first results on the long-time behavior of the capacity process $\{\calC_n\}_{n\ge0}$ are due to Jain and Orey \cite{Jain-Orey} where they obtained a version of the strong law of large numbers for any transient random walk.
 Very recently Asselah, Schapira and Sousi \cite{Asselah_Zd} proved a central limit theorem for $\{\calC_n\}_{n\ge0}$ for the simple random walk in $d\ge6$.
-Versions of a law of large numbers and central limit theorem in the case $d=4$ were proved by the same authors in \cite{Asselah_Z4}, see also \cite{Chang} for $d=3$.
-Asselah and Schapira \cite{Asselah} showed also a large deviation principle for $d\ge5$.
+In the case when $d=5$ Schapira \cite{Schapira} obtained analogous result for a class of symmetric random walks which fulfil some moment condition.
+Versions of a law of large numbers and central limit theorem in the case $d=4$ were proved by Asselah, Schapira and Sousi in \cite{Asselah_Z4}, see also \cite{Chang} for $d=3$.
+Asselah and Schapira \cite{Asselah} established also a large deviation principle for $d\ge5$.